 Does smoking pipes and cigars cause dental problems?

-According to the results of a 23-year study published in the journal American Dental Association Cigar smokers experience tooth loss and alveolar bone loss, the bone within the jawbone that anchors the teeth, at rates equal to those of cigarette smokers.
+According to the results of a study in the Journal of the American Dental Association, cigar smokers experience tooth loss and alveolar bone loss, the bone within the jawbone that anchors the teeth at rates equal to those of cigarette smokers.

-Pipe smokers also have a similar risk of tooth loss as cigarette smokers, including the effect of smoking on the mouth and teeth In addition to the above risks, pipe and cigar smokers are at risk of developingcancer mouth and pharynx (throat) even if they do not inhale, and other oral problems such as an increased risk of gum cancer andbad breath As many people suffer with smoking from the yellowing and staining of their teeth, which may require them to resort to Teeth whitening or veneer.
+Pipe smokers also have a similar risk of tooth loss as cigarette smokers, including the effect of smoking on the mouth and teeth In addition to the above risks, pipe and cigar smokers are at risk of developingmouth cancer and pharynx (throat) even if they do not inhale, and other oral problems such as increased risk of gum cancer andbad breath As many people suffer with smoking from the yellowing and staining of their teeth, which may require them to resort to Teeth whitening or veneer.

 Are smokeless tobacco products or using tobacco in ways other than smoking safer?

 No, as in cigars and cigarettes, smokeless tobacco products (for example, inhaled and chewed tobacco) contain at least 28 chemicals that have been shown to increase the risk of oral cancer andthroat cancer oresophagus.